IDCText/test2/README.md

 ### 3. Set Up the Database
 ![image](https://github.com/user-attachments/assets/f4b66c0f-c490-4867-bfe9-bc95acbd32d7)

-Before you run or start writing any program in PHP, you should start Apache and MYSQL in xampp.
+Before you run or start writing any program in PHP, you should start Apache and MYSQL in xampp as shown above.

 1. Open phpMyAdmin by navigating to `http://localhost/phpmyadmin` in your web browser.

-2. Download the Source Code
+2. Directory structure
 If you prefer not to use Git, you can also download the source code as a ZIP file and extract it to your desired location.
     - Open phpMyAdmin by navigating to http://localhost/phpmyadmin in your web browser
     - Create a new database named textABC.